Infraste03/KGE_RS/results/README.md

 step2_hpo/TransE/best_model.pt
 ```

-is the canonical pretrained TransE model used by the B2B alternate-learning
+is the canonical pretrained TransE model used by the B2B KGSEQ pipeline.
-pipeline.

 ## RotatE Artifacts